To the place I called home

 But in that place of brokenness, I experienced restoration and refinement.
 Joy would be mine again.
 “He will yet fill your mouth with laughter and lips with shouts of joy”.
 The transformation wasn’t overnight.

 I closed that door again for the last time.
 Saying good bye was hard, knowing I would not be back.
 I was no longer that same girl that moved in.
 A part of me wanted to be angry at God, that he didn’t give me the life I asked for, the life every church portrays Christians should have or the life my culture says I should live, I’m slowly realizing that He gave me a far more better life.
-He made me for more than I thought, that I wasn’t made to just be a wife to some guy.
+He made me for more than I thought.

 Looking back, those words were a promise to me.
 I was offered eternal life, despite my sinful nature.
 God was making my heart beautiful for this world, he was orchestrating a heart for people so that I could love them like He loves them.
 Maybe the world doesn’t know Him or believe in Him, but I would like to think they can catch a glimpse of His love through my love for them.
 In the place I called home I learned how to open my doors for others, laugh with them and cry with them, cook meals for them with one pan.
 We laughed, threw parties, we drank mimosas and sang karaoke.
 They came from different walks of life but God managed to make our lives intertwine, for a purpose that we don’t fully understand just yet.
 A life I would never trade in.